magento/devdocs/src/guides/v2.4/graphql/queries/cart.md

 `cart_items_v2` | [CartItemInterface] | An array that lists the items in the cart `items_weight` | Float | Deprecated.
 This attribute is not applicable for GraphQL `selected_shipping_method` | [SelectedShippingMethod](#SelectedShippingMethod) | An object that describes the selected shipping method
-`pickup_location_code` | String | The code of Pickup Location which will be used for In-Store Pickup.
+`pickup_location_code` | String | The code of the in-store pickup location where the customer will receive the order

 ## Related topics